groupby/gb-android-tracker-client/docs/manualSearch.md

 # manualSearch

 Event type is used in case of:
-- Sends details of the search in case other than GroupBy search API is used.
+- Sends details of the search in case other than Rezolve search API is used.
-- For performing an A/B test between client's existing search engine and GroupBy Search.
+- For performing an A/B test between client's existing search engine and Rezolve Search.

 ## Example